nicnocquee/nicnocquee.github.com/source/_posts/2014-09-10-number-explainapplekeynotebadly.markdown

 3. iPhone 6 is amazing.
 Freeze.
 Claps.
 Mute.
 Repeat.
 4. Tim Cook disappointed when nobody recognized the voice of Justin Timberlake.
 4. Something exciting about paying things with iPhone.
 In US only.
 Because other countries are secondary.
 Except China.
 China got the unstoppable live translation.
-5. PAY still means you _need_ to pay for things you buy.
+5. PAY requires you to _still_ pay for things you buy.
+Much innovation.
 4. Jony Ive had pimples problem that they removed him from his white room prison.
 6. Apple brought "One More Thing" back from the grave.
 7. Apple revealed a watch because that's what society needs right now.